Religion

 Question: In the unfolding story of the OT, the three aspects of God’s promise to Abram continue to be fulfilled throughout the OT.
 Explain?

 God’s promises to Abram in Genesis 12 were mainly focused on the idea of redemption, reconciliation with his people and a great nation, and a restored blessing.
-The first promise of leaving his motherland and migrating to another land that God would direct him to form a spiritual basis for us to understand that Abram and his descendants were soon to be awarded the land he had never there before.
-Secondly, as God promised Abram who was already grown old about his descendants that Abram could count the stars on the sky as his seeds (descendants) would be like them.
+The first promise of leaving his motherland and migrating to another land that God would direct him to form a spiritual basis for us to understand is that Abram and his descendants will soon be awarded the land he never had there before.
+Secondly, God promised Abram, who had already grown old about his descendants, that Abram could count the stars in the sky as his seeds (descendants) would be like them.
 His barren wife trusted the words of God and resultantly bore a child when Abram was ‘one hundred years old.’
 Thirdly, the promise of restored blessing was amplified to Abram’s children in the spiritual form for all religions.
 (Davidson, 2015)

 Part-IV